multitheftauto/mtasa-blue/.github/SECURITY.md

 # Reporting a Vulnerability

-Before disclosing a security vulnerability, please do not try and check that they work as they could either result in you getting globally banned or infected by a virus.
+Before disclosing a cheat or security vulnerability, please do not try and check that they work as they could either result in you getting globally banned or infected by a virus.

 Please submit your security vulnerabilities and cheats to our [private bugtracker].